Selwyn Lloyd: Suez crisis

-Invasion and ceasefire

 British and French paratroops landed at dawn on 5 November.
 Lloyd was given a rough ride in the House of Commons when he announced the Soviet crushing of the Hungarian uprising.
 The news of Nutting's resignation came through at 6.30pm while Lloyd was attending a sherry party at 10 Downing Street ahead of the State Opening of Parliament.
 However, Gladwyn Jebb sent a message that Douglas Dillon, US Ambassador in Paris, had no issue with the landings and thought Dulles' policy "lamentable".
 On the morning of 6 November Macmillan, who had been told by Humphrey (US Treasury Secretary) that there would be no more financial assistance until there was a ceasefire, saw Lloyd before Cabinet and told him that Britain had to stop in view of the drain of foreign exchange reserves.
 Macmillan had also been lobbying other ministers.
-Cabinet met at 9.45am at Eden's room at the House of Commons, with Marshal of the RAF Sir William Dickson, Chairman of the Chiefs of Staff Committee, in attendance.
-Pierson Dixon (British Ambassador to the UN) had warned that the UN were contemplating oil sanctions.
-In the event, Lloyd was one of three ministers (along with Anthony Head and James Stuart) to support Eden in his wish to carry on fighting.
+Cabinet met at 9.45am; Lloyd was one of three ministers (along with Antony Head and James Stuart) to support Eden in his wish to carry on fighting.
 The Cabinet agreed that there was no choice but to agree a ceasefire.
 Royal Marines had been landing by sea and helicopter on 6 November, and British and French forces had Port Said and had advanced 23 miles to El Cap by the time a ceasefire was announced at 5pm.